awsdocs/aws-systems-manager-user-guide/doc_source/sysman-managed-instance-activation.md

    New-SSMActivation -DefaultInstanceName MyWebServers -IamRole SSMServiceRole -RegistrationLimit 10 –Region us-east-2
    ```

 1. Press Enter\.
-If the activation is created successfully, the system returns an Activation Code and an Activation ID\.
-Store the Activation Code and Activation ID in a safe place\.
+If the activation is created successfully, the system immediately returns an Activation Code and ID\.

 **To create a managed\-instance activation \(AWS CLI\)**